What I’m Reading: Could You be a Victim of Social Media Flaunting?

 This is what society calls the “Pink Tax” additional costs that women have to pay for almost identical products.
 The Pink Tax is commonly added on to toiletry products and clothing.
 Where studies have shown that women pay an additional 43% for things like razors, soaps, shampoos and deodorants.

-The problem is, we don’t think about it when at the drugstore becuase it isn’t clearly stated and marked like the Tokyo Smoke Cafe’s menu.
+The problem is, we don’t think about it when at the drugstore because it isn’t clearly stated and marked like the Tokyo Smoke Cafe’s menu.
 Where here women refused to pay for their coffee and walked away in disgust on the price differences based purely on ones gender.